ksajvan/NodeJsServerDemo/README.md

 15. create connection from Robo3T (default one) and that's it.
 15.1 create database named books
 15.2 add collection named books
-15.3 insert new document with data related to books
-16 . in order to connect to mongo from Node JS, install mongoose dependency: npm install mongoose
+15.3 insert new document with data related to books (use TestData file) 16 . in order to connect to mongo from Node JS, install mongoose dependency: npm install mongoose